Agent scaffolding explained: The architecture behind reliable, autonomous AI agents

 Agent scaffolding refers to the software architecture and tooling built around a large language model (LLM) to enable it to perform complex, goal-driven tasks.
 In practice, scaffolding means placing an LLM in a control loop with memory, tools, and decision logic so it can reason, plan, and act beyond simple one-shot prompts.
 In other words, instead of just prompting an LLM with a single query, we build systems (agents) that let the LLM observe its environment, call APIs or code, update its context or memory, and iterate until the goal is reached.
 These surrounding components – prompt templates, retrieval systems, function calls, action handlers and so on – form the scaffolding.
 They augment the LLM’s bare capabilities by giving it access to tools, domain data, and structured workflows.

-For example, the Anthropic team, in one of their learning resources, describes an augmented LLM where the model can generate search queries, call functions, and decide what information to retain.
-Each LLM call has access to retrieval (for external facts), tool-calling (for actions like database queries or code execution), and a memory buffer (for keeping state).
-Scaffolding also includes prompting patterns or chains that break tasks into steps, and coordination logic that determines which agent or tool to invoke next.
-The key idea is to structure the agent’s workflow rather than relying on a single free-form query.
-Scaffolding is code designed around an LLM to augment its capabilities, giving it observation/action loops and tools to become goal-directed.
+A useful mental model is that of an augmented LLM.
+The model can generate search queries, call functions, and decide what information to retain.
+Each model call has access to retrieval (for external facts), tool calling (for actions such as database queries or code execution), and a memory buffer (for storing state).
+Scaffolding also includes prompting patterns and chains that break tasks into steps, as well as coordination logic that determines which agent or tool to invoke next.
+The defining principle is that the scaffold structures the agent’s workflow rather than relying on free-form prompts.
+Scaffolding is, in short, code designed around an LLM that augments its capabilities and provides the observation-action loop it needs to behave goal-directed.

 Origins and evolution of the concept